kehantan/labbook/docs/assays/antiviral.rst

 #.
 Remove existing media from well plate.
 #.
 Wash cells with PBS.
 #.
-Add correct amount of diluted virus stock to designated wells.
+Add 350 uL of diluted compound into their assigned wells.
 #.
-Add corerct amount of diluted compound into designated wells.
+Add the calculated amount of diluted virus stock to assigned wells.
 #.
 Incubate.
 37C, 1 hr.
 Tilt well plate every 20 mins.
 #.
+After 1 hr, remove the well plate from incubator.
+#.
+Remove existing media in the well plate.
+#.
 Wash cells with PBS.
 #.
-Add the remaining amount of compound-containing media into the disignated wells.
+Add the 1000 uL of compound-containing media into their assigned wells.
 #.
 Incubate.
 37C, 48 hr.

 Harvest